kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 }
 ```

-Note that in the above test case, we test my refined implementation of <texttt>CustomStringConvertible</texttt> that can be found on GitHub, and not the simple implementation we discussed <a href="#using-print-statements">earlier</a> in the article.
+Note that in the above test case, we test my refined implementation of <texttt>CustomStringConvertible</texttt> that can be found on GitHub, and not the simple implementation we discussed <smart-link linkType="local" linkId="using-print-statements">earlier</smart-link> in the article.

 ## Conclusion